vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.5 `FormatRegistry`

-`FormatRegistry` stores registered format modules.
+`FormatRegistry` stores registered format modules and the globally available sequence dialects their definitions provide.
 The session offers every source to modules in insertion order.
 That includes derived sources.

 Insertion order matters because extractors are registered before normal formats in `ValueFormats.cpp`.

-Formats enter through `FormatDefinition` and `Session::registerFormat`, which registers one module and all of its source-free dialects together.
+Formats enter through `FormatDefinition` and `Session::registerFormat`, which prevalidates one module and zero or more dialects before changing either registry index.
+The registry has one sealing lifecycle, and high-level export receives this same complete registration context.

 ### 21.6 `ScanResultBuilder`